You must have heard of “VPN”. You might even be using one right now and want to brag about how it keeps your network “secure” as if you knew better.

 Wireguard is the latest VPN protocol.
 It debuted in 2016, initially only for Linux, but has been available cross-platform (Windows, macOS, BSD, iOS, Android) since 2020.

-Using cryptography, the new protocol is slated to be extremely simple yet fast.
+The new protocol, which uses cryptography, is slated to be extremely simple yet fast.
 WireGuard is still under development but has proven to be the most secure, easiest-to-use, and simplest VPN solution.

 OpenVPN